-One section of the Capstone will be offered in the Winter semester (1:30 - 2:45 on Mon/Wed).
+One section of the Capstone is offered in the Winter semester only (1:30 - 2:45 on Mon/Wed).
 Remember, you must have previously been registered for CMB/BIO/BMS/CHM 499 (Independent Research) or 490 (internship) before registering for CMB 495.
 If you are registering for CMB 499 for the first time & 495 concurrently (which is not a good idea), you will need permission from Dr. Staves.

 CMB 499 – Independent Research

 You are required to do at least 3 credits of research as a CMB major; you can do more than 3 (& most majors do).
 To register for these credits, you will fill out a short form in the CMB/BIO office (212 Henry Hall) which will then go to Dr. Staves.
 With his approval, you will be able to register for CMB 499 through Banner.
 If you will be doing research with a GVSU faculty member, he/she may ask you to fill out a second short form at the same time for funding for supplies for your research.

 As mentioned above, there will be several opportunities to learn about research options, & there are many options as to where you do the research.
 That said, it never hurts to start asking about it early.
 You can do research here with a GVSU faculty member (from a variety of departments), with a mentor at the Van Andel Research Institute or with MSU faculty housed at the Institute, elsewhere in the country (or world) through an established program (see the CMB website for suggestions), or via an internship situation you identify & which is approved by GVSU.
 To get started thinking about research, please talk with your advisor.